-A significant proportion of retail activities have been performed by Loop, which is a UK based company.
-All the costs associated with this contract are charged to Yorkshire Water via an annual contract fee.

-Yorkshire Water and Loop are wholly owned subsidiaries of Kelda Group Limited.
+A significant proportion of Retail activities have been performed by Loop and Three Sixty, which are both UK based companies.
+All the costs associated with these contracts are charged to Yorkshire Water via an annual contract fee.
+Yorkshire Water, Loop and Three Sixty companies are wholly owned subsidiaries of Kelda Group Limited.
+The non-household retail business was sold to Business Stream on 1 October 2019, with the company continuing to support some of the operational functions to Business Stream.